Best Water Softener for Well Water Treatment in 2025

 Salt Type Options

 Some systems work with different types of salt.
-We want flexibility in what salt we can use.
+I want flexibility in what salt you can use.

 Check if the unit accepts salt pellets, crystals, or blocks.
-This gives us more buying options.
+This gives you more buying options.

 Regeneration Style